UBC-MDS/DSCI_522_Group19/doc/Wine_Quality_Score_Predictor_report.md

 </p>

-By exploring the features correlation matrix Figure 3, we identified that some features are highly correlated, and we choose to drop some redundant features in the process of feature selection.
+By exploring the features correlation matrix Figure 3, we identified that some features are highly correlated, and we will drop some redundant features in the process of feature selection.
 By the below correlation matrix, volatile.acidity, sulphates and alcohol are the attributes most correlated with quality of wine.
 Thus, these 3 attributes are most relevant.
-We might drop some features that have smaller correlations such as fixed acidity and type.
+We might drop some features that have smaller correlations.
 We will further identify this through our model establishment process.

 <img src="../results/cor_plot.png" alt="Figure 3.
 Quality distribution of wines in the training and test datasets." width="60%" />
 <p class="caption">